Bay of Plenty Community Support

 Welcome Bay Community Centre

-Helping vulnerable people with food, firewood and clothing, JP services, budgeting, social work and counselling.
+Helping vulnerable people with food, firewood and clothing, JP services, budgeting, youth work and counselling.

 Kai Aroha - Papamoa/Greerton